Gentrification in the United States: Measurement

 Whether gentrification has occurred in a census tract in an urban area in the United States during a particular 10-year period between censuses can be determined by a method used in a study by Governing: If the census tract in a central city had 500 or more residents and at the time of the baseline census had median household income and median home value in the bottom 40th percentile and at the time of the next 10-year census the tract's educational attainment (percentage of residents over age 25 with a bachelor's degree) was in the top 33rd percentile; the median home value, adjusted for inflation, had increased; and the percentage of increase in home values in the tract was in the top 33rd percentile when compared to the increase in other census tracts in the urban area then it was considered to have been gentrified.
 The method measures the rate of gentrification, not the degree of gentrification; thus, San Francisco, which has a history of gentrification dating to the 1970s, show a decreasing rate between 1990 and 2010.

 Scholars have also identified census indicators that can be used to reveal that gentrification is taking place in a given area, including a drop in the number of children per household, increased education among residents, the number of non-traditional types of households, and a general upwards shift in income.

-Equitable Development and Policy Considerations
+Equitable development and policy considerations

 Community benefits agreements

 Community benefit agreements (CBA) are legally binding, enforceable contracts between a community and a developer or city.
 CBAs allow existing residents to work with developers to ensure that development projects meet community needs and to prevent displacement and gentrification.
 Community benefit agreements engage and empower residents, changing power dynamics to include the community as an important stakeholder in decision-making.